Netanyahu on course to lead Israel's most right-wing government ever, partial Israel results suggest - KVIA

 Benjamin Netanyahu appears to be on course for a bigger victory in Israel’s fifth election in less than four years than initial exit polls suggested, all three of the country’s main television channels projected Wednesday morning.

-His Likud party and its natural allies are currently projected to win 65 seats in the 120-seat Knesset, with nearly 80% of the votes counted as of Wednesday morning.
+His Likud party and its natural allies are currently projected to win 65 seats in the 120-seat Knesset, with 86% of the votes counted as of Wednesday afternoon Israel time.

 A coalition of Netanyahu’s Likud, the Jewish nationalist Religious Zionism/Jewish Power bloc, Shas and United Torah Judaism would, on paper, be the most right-wing government in Israel’s history.